 On June 14, 2019, we presented new preclinical data for luxeptinib in a poster presentation at the 24th Congress of the EHA in Amsterdam, the Netherlands.
 The poster, CG-806, preclinical in vivo efficacy and safety profile as a pan-FLT3 / pan-BTK inhibitor, highlights the in vivo anti-leukemic efficacy of luxeptinib and its GLP toxicology and toxicokinetic profile.
 In a preclinical MV4-11 FLT3-ITD AML xenograft mouse model, luxeptinib suppressed leukemia growth at all doses tested throughout the 28-day period of dosing.
-In the mice treated with 100 mg/kg, 5 of 11 (48%) were cured through day 120, and in the 300 mg/kg group, 10 of 11 (91%) of 11 (
+In the mice treated with 100 mg/kg, 5 of 11 (45%) were cured through day 120, and in the 300 mg/kg group, 10 of 11 (91%) of the mice were cured.
+Re-treating the "uncured" mice in these two dose groups for an additional 28 days beginning on day 88 led to rapid and robust antitumor response in all re-treated mice through day 120.
+In the re-treated mice, no drug resistance and no toxicities were observed.
+In the 28-day GLP toxicology and TK studies mice and dogs showed no adverse luxeptinib-related effects on body weight, ophthalmic, respiratory or neurological examinations, clinical pathology (coagulation, clinical chemistry or urinalysis), organ weight or macroscopic evaluations.
+No luxeptinib-related cardiovascular effects were noted in the 28-day GLP toxicology study or in a separate preclinical cardiovascular safety study.

 On October 24, 2019, we presented preclinical data in a poster presentation at the 5th International Conference on Acute Myeloid Leukemia "Molecular and Translational" Advances in Biology and Treatment in Estoril, Portugal.
-The poster, CG-806 Pan-FLT3/Pan-BTK Inhibitor Simultaneously Suppresses Multiple Oncogenic Signaling Pathways to Treat AML, highlighted that luxeptinib acts on large xenograft tumors with no evidence of drug resistance and with no observed toxicity, enhances killing of patient-derived AML and B-cell cancer cells when combined with venetoclax, and retains activity in patient-derived AML cells even when cells harbor mutations of FLT3, IDH-1, NPM1, ASXL1 or p53.
+The poster, CG-806 Pan-FLT3/Pan-BTK Inhibitor Simultaneously Suppresses Multiple Oncogenic Signaling Pathways to Treat AML, highlighted that luxeptinib acts on large xenograft tumors with no evidence of drug resistance and with no observed toxicity, enhances killing of patient-derived AML and B-cell cancer cells when combined with venetoclax and retains activity in patient-derived AML cells even when cells harbor mutations of FLT3, IDH-1, NPM1, ASXL1 or p53.